pestphp/pest-plugin-mutate/WIP.md

 - [ ] Awesome docs: "Why to use" and "How to use"

 # Current Tasks
-- [ ] TrueToFalse: do not mutate third parameter of in_array and array_search?
 - [ ] Add option to only mutate a specific class
 - [ ] `HandleTestCallProfileConfigurationTest` has side effects on other tests, if they should be run with `--mutate`
 - [ ] `->mutate()` should not override `--covered-only=false`